MotherTeresaHS/AWS-Serverless-Web-Application/docs/step11.rst

   :alt: AWS Serverless Web App
   :align: center

-Users can now sign into our app and we can return their email address.
-The next logical step is to allow users to actually log out of the app, so someone else can not just get access to their data.
-To log out we are going to use the exact same Cognito libraries, we will literally just call the **signout()* method and this will sign the user out.
+Users can now sign in to our app and we can return their email address.
+The next logical step is to allow users to log out of the app, so someone else can not just get access to their data.
+To log out, we will use the same Cognito libraries, we will literally just call the **signout()** method and this will sign the user out.
 We will not use a button but call the JavaScript function as soon as the webpage loads.

 Tasks:

 - write file sign-out.html, that just has some text explaining you are now signed out
 - write the JavaScript function to sign the user out
-- confirm the user is actually signed in, and write this to the console just to prove it is working, then call signout() function
+- confirm they actually sign the user in, and write this to the console just to prove it is working, then call signout() function

 .. code-block:: html
 	:linenos: